Mrbysco/SimpleTeleportersReforged/src/main/resources/assets/simpleteleporters/guides/simpleteleporters/guide/hearth_crystal.md

 - The 3-second delay gives you time to cancel if needed (just switch items)
 - Multiple players can each have their own hearth location
 - Unlike the Ender Shard system, you only need one Hearth Crystal - you can't have multiple destinations
+- Keep an Ender Pearl handy to recharge your crystal when charges run low